ARTHRITIS TREATMENTSpring Creek Medical Center arthritis treatment in Logan UT alleviates pain caused by arthritis

 Osteoarthritis most commonly occurs in the weight-bearing joints of the hips, knees, and lower back.
 It also affects the neck, small finger joints, the base of the thumb, and the big toe.
 OA rarely affects other joints except when injury or stress is involved.

 At Spring Creek Medical Center, our Team of Experts in arthritis pain can help you recover quickly.
-The nurse practitioner, chiropractor, and physical therapist working together make a solid team to help the patients recover from any type of arthritic condition.
+The chiropractor and physical therapist work together and make a solid team to help the patients recover from any type of arthritic condition.